 Please Note: Parents will not be able to access this directly, as login information from the student is required.

-Once the link is selected in the student portal, a student will be redirected to a log in page where they can enter their student email and their password to gain access to the system.
+Once the link is selected in the student portal, a student will be authenticated through their student email (Gmail) account.
+No passcode will be required.

 - Making Schedule Change Requests